avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/ta652fc-w-mqtt-api.rst

 ADM.04 FUOTA (firmware update over the air)
 --------------------------------------------------

 The flow is to download the firmware from your HTTP server.
-For the flow of downloading firmware from Thingsboard server, please refer to :ref:`Firmware_API`.
+For the flow of downloading firmware from ThingsBoard server, please refer to :ref:`Firmware_API`.

 Chart:
   .. uml::